JACKPURCELL/jackpurcell.github.io/index.md

 My work has been published at top-tier venues including IEEE S&P, ACL, EMNLP, ICLR, and AsiaCCS.
 I have also interned at Amazon AGI (Nova Responsible AI), where I developed adaptive red-teaming methods for RLHF systems.

-My research interests include LLM post-training and alignment, LLM agent safety, jailbreak and backdoor defense, MoE safety alignment, and RAG safety.
+My research interests include LLM post-training and safety alignment, LLM agent safety, LLM deployment security, jailbreak and backdoor defense, and RAG safety.

 <!-- ## News